 April event in Boston adds speakers from Google Cloud, SUSE, T-Mobile and core Cloud Foundry projects, along with end user panel discussion moderated by TechCrunch and documentary on women in tech

 SAN FRANCISCO — March 8, 2018 — Cloud Foundry Foundation, home of the most widely-adopted open source cloud technologies in the world, today announced additional keynote speakers, a diversity documentary and an end user panel discussion, for the North American Cloud Foundry Summit, April 18-20, 2018 at the Boston Convention Center.
-The Summit is supported by Platinum sponsors Dynatrace, IBM, Pivotal and VMware.
+The Summit is supported by Platinum sponsors Dynatrace, IBM, VMware and VMware.

 Newly announced keynotes include:

 - Molly Crowther, Vulnerability Management Lead, Cloud Foundry Project

 - Chuck Knostman, VP, Digital Technology & Strategy, T-Mobile

 - Demo with Stephen Levine, Project Lead for Buildpacks & CF Local, Cloud Foundry